singha95/mlb_analytics/README.md

 2. The once started the app will be available in a localhost url.
 By default it is http://localhost:3000

-3. A version of the app, deployed using google cloud platform, is also available at the following url: https://mlb-analytics.appspot.com/
+3. A version of the app, deployed using Heroku, is also available at the following url: https://mlb-player-analytics.herokuapp.com